 This lip balm is great because it's nourishing but feels lightweight on the lips.
 It also smells delightful, which I've come to expect from everything Sol De Janeiro.
 This is the lip balm I've been reaching for the most during days at home lately, because I don't need to pack on the SPF and want a thinner formula.

 This is the bog-standard lip balm I buy when I forget to put some in my handbag and find myself in need of it.
 It does the job, it's reliable and I probably own five.

 I grew up loving this stuff.
 This was an absolute essential during high school for me, but after learning more about skincare it's no longer my favourite.
 The ingredients don't offer much nourishment for lips, but will protect from the elements so it's still a good product.
 Definitely good for putting over a more nourishing balm if it's a windy day.
 One thing I've used this for since I was a young teenager is protecting pimples while they heal.
 I'm no expert, but I think it does something.

 Blistex Lip Conditioner with SPF 15

 I'm a SPF devotee, and your lips absolutely need some loving during the day.
-Unfortunately, every lip balm with SPF I've come across is a chemical formula as opposed to a physical one (you can read more about the difference between those here).
-That being said, most stay clear of the worst chemical ingredients.
+Unfortunately, every lip balm with SPF I've come across is a chemical formula as opposed to a physical one.
+That being said, most stay clear of the ingredients my skin doesn’t like.
 The ingredients list on this product is probably the most iffy of the SPF balms I mention in this post, but I haven't had any reactions to it and I'd rather use chemical sunscreen than go without.